Brown coco mulch.

 • Support Healthy Growth – In a loose mix, roots can expand easily, absorb nutrients effectively, and grow stronger.

-A well-draining potting mix isn’t just great for aroids—I’ve found that plenty of other indoor plants do well in it too.
-If you want to experiment, you can try using an aroid mix for your other plants, just keeping in mind that you might need to water a little more often than you’re used to.
+And it’s not just aroids that like this kind of mix.
+Plenty of other indoor plants do well in it too.
+If you want to experiment, you can try using an aroid potting mix for your other plants—just keep in mind that you might need to water a little more often than you’re used to.

-With a chunky aroid mix, I usually water about once a week.
+With a chunky mix, I usually water about once a week, but I always check the soil first.
+That matters more than the keeping to a schedule.

 Note: A chunky mix will often be way lighter than you are used to, so picking up your plants becomes a lot easier.